Dissipative quasi-particle picture for quadratic Markovian open quantum systems: Applications

-As a second example, we consider the harmonic chain,
+As a second example, we consider the harmonic chain

-The initial state is the ground state of the Hamiltonian for $m=m_0$ \cite{coser2014,calabrese2018}.
-The dynamics is characterized by non-local dissipative terms, parametrized as for the previous model, and by a quenched value of $m\neq m_0$.
+We take as initial state the ground state of the Hamiltonian for $m=m_0$ \cite{coser2014,calabrese2018}.
+The system dynamics is characterized by non-local dissipative terms, as for the previous model, and by a quenched value of $m\neq m_0$.

-In Fig.~\ref{Fig3}(a-b), we show a comparison between the prediction obtained through Eq.~\eqref{formula}, and exact numerical results for the dynamics of the R\'enyi-$2$ entropy, for both models.
-The agreement is remarkable also in regimes in which $\gamma_{q}=0$ and the entropy increases logarithmically with time, $S_\ell^{(2)}\approx \ell \ln t$ [shown in Fig.~\ref{Fig3}(b)].

-We note that the subsystem entropies $S_\ell^{(n)}$ are dominated by the contribution due to the mixedness of the many-body state, i.e.~the first contribution in Eq.~\eqref{formula}.
-Subtracting this term from Eq.~\eqref{formula}, we can define

-This contribution is due to the propagating quasi-particles which are shared between the subsystem and the remainder of the system.
-As such, it is expected to be symmetric under exchange of subsystem and remainder, i.e.~$S_{\ell, {\rm pairs}}^{(n)}= S_{L-\ell, {\rm pairs}}^{(n)}$, at least at leading order in $\ell$.
-This was shown numerically in \cite{maity2020,alba2021}.
-Here, we see how such a result has a natural physical interpretation in terms of the quasi-particle picture.
-Furthermore, using this relation, the mutual information, defined as $\mathcal{I}^{(n)}=S^{(n)}_\ell+S^{(n)}_{L-\ell}-S^{(n)}$, becomes $\mathcal{I}^{(n)}=2S_{\ell, {\rm pairs}}^{(n)}$.
-This makes clear that also in open quantum many-body system, correlations are established by the ballistic propagation of correlated quasi-particles.
-In Fig.~\ref{Fig3}(a), we report results on $S_{\ell, {\rm pairs}}^{\rm vN}$ for the harmonic chain.
-As shown in the inset, the extrapolation of the numerical results (bullets) converges to our prediction (square). \\

-{\bf Noninteracting fermionic system.---} Our dissipative quasi-particle picture is also valid for fermionic systems.
-In this case, the vector $r$ contains Majorana operators $r=(w_1^1,w_1^2,w_2^1,w^2_2,\dots w_L^1,w_L^2)$, obeying the anticommutation relations $\{r_i,r_j\}=2\delta_{ij}$.
-For gaussian states, the full information is encoded in the (fermionic) covariance matrix $G_{ij}=\braket{[r_i,r_j]}/2$.
-The two entropic contributions $s_q^{(n),\, {\rm mix}},s_q^{(n),\, {\rm YY}}$ can be determined following the steps presented above and using fermionic relations for the dynamics of the covariance matrix \cite{kos2017} and the analogue of Eqs.~\eqref{Renyi-entropies},\eqref{s_class_q},\eqref{s_quantum_q} for fermions \cite{alba2021}.
-The generator $\mathcal{L}$ can be written as in Eq.~\eqref{Lindblad} \cite{prosen2008}, with $H$ complex anti-symmetric, and exchanging the pump and loss dissipative matrices, i.e.~$c^\pm\leftrightarrow c^\mp$.